top of page

 AdobeStock_450048541.jpeg

-The shopping cart collection job involves walking around the store, so it naturally ensures a good amount of physical activity.
+The shopping trolley collection job involves walking around the mall, so it naturally ensures a good amount of physical activity.
+A 4-5 hour workday is equivalent to approximately 15,000-20,000 steps.
+This amount of exercise significantly exceeds the target number of steps for seniors (approximately 6,000 steps).

 shopping cart

-Furthermore, the task of connecting and transporting multiple carts provides a moderate load, which helps maintain muscle strength within reasonable limits.
+There are few opportunities in daily life to consistently maintain this level of activity.
+Furthermore, the task of connecting and moving multiple trolleys provides a moderate load, which helps maintain muscle strength within reasonable limits.

-Furthermore, it's important that the job involves daily interactions with society, such as greeting and guiding customers who come to the store, and coordinating with other staff members.
+Moreover, it is important that the job involves daily interactions with society, such as greeting and guiding customers who come to the mall, and coordinating with other staff members.
+Combining physical activity and social participation is effective in maintaining healthy life expectancy*.

-*Locomotor syndrome: A condition in which mobility is impaired due to disorders of the musculoskeletal system. *Healthy life expectancy: The period during which one can live without restrictions on daily activities.
+*Healthy life expectancy: the period during which one can live without restrictions on daily activities.

 Physician, Doctor of Medicine, Junichiro Koyanagi_edited.jpg

-Dr. Junichiro Koyanagi, Doctor of Medicine
+Dr Junichiro Koyanagi, Physician, Doctor of Medicine

-Deputy Director of Orthopaedic Surgery, Osaka Rosai Hospital
+Deputy Head of Orthopaedics, Osaka Rosai Hospital

-Specialty: joint surgery, artificial hip joints/knee joints
+Specialty: Joint surgery, artificial hip and knee joints

 Graduated from Osaka University Faculty of Medicine in 2003.